An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Stochastic Blockmodels

 \section{Stochastic Blockmodels}

-This section briefly reviews the basics of stochastic blockmodeling wherein graphs or networks constitute observed data.
-Arising at the confluence of `blockmodeling' and `stochastic modeling', (directed) SBMs date back several decades \cite{holland_stochastic_1983,wasserman_social_1994}.
-Significant attention has been paid to SBMs as concrete instances of more general \emph{latent space network models} \citep{hoff_latent_2002}.
+This section briefly reviews the basics of stochastic blockmodeling wherein graphs (networks) constitute the observable data.
+Arising at the confluence of \emph{blockmodeling} and \emph{stochastic modeling}, SBMs date back several decades to at least \cite{holland_stochastic_1983,wasserman_social_1994}.
+Significant attention has been devoted to SBMs as concrete instances of more general \emph{latent space network models} \citep{hoff_latent_2002}.